|Deadly batteries: Number of serious button battery incidents still not decreasing

 Washington, DC – Fatal and serious button battery incidents are still not decreasing.
 Data from the National Battery Ingestion Hotline for the 2-year period ending June 2016 show a rising number of button battery injuries caused by flameless candles.
 Last year more than 3,100 people of all ages swallowed button batteries.
 More than 1,900 were children.
 At least 20 fatal or major cases were in children younger than 6 years.

-"We pulled out all the stops after we first alerted the public and healthcare providers about the deadly dangers of button batteries" says Toby Litovitz, MD, Executive & Medical Director of the National Capital Poison Center, home of the 24-hour National Battery Ingestion Hotline (202-625-3333).
+"We pulled out all the stops after we first alerted the public and healthcare providers about the deadly dangers of button batteries" says Toby Litovitz, MD, Executive & Medical Director of the National Capital Poison Center, home of the 24-hour National Battery Ingestion Hotline (202-625-3333) [battery hotline number is now 800-498-8666].
 "Industry stepped up and made battery packaging child-resistant.
 UL implemented standards to secure the battery compartments of battery powered media devices, followed by additional standards covering other household electronics.
 Safety and medical groups issued warnings and a national Button Battery Task Force was founded to promote injury prevention.
 But still, six years after initially sounding the alarm, there’s no indication that the hazard is diminishing."

 "These are tragic, disastrous cases that are so difficult to treat" states Toby Litovitz about swallowed button batteries.
 "The trickiest part is that batteries stuck in the esophagus must be removed within just two hours to prevent terrible injuries.
 That's especially challenging when no one saw the child swallow a battery."
 Batteries caught in the esophagus generate a current that causes a chemical reaction.
 This burns right through the food pipe.
 The resulting perforations can leave children breathing and feeding through tubes for months or even years, often requiring multiple surgeries.
 Vocal cords may become paralyzed.
 Even worse, injury can extend into the aorta up to a month after a battery is removed, causing sudden and massive bleeding and near-certain death.
 Even "spent" batteries that no longer power a product have sufficient residual charge to seriously harm a child.